 1. From home go to Sales Channel > Online Store > Blog posts:

-2. If you want to change the article URL, as with product and collection URLs, scroll down to Search engine listing preview and click “Edit Website SEO”
+2. If you want to change the article URL, as with product and collection URLs, scroll down to the Search engine listing and click “Edit.”

-3. In the URL and handle field change the URL to what you’d like.
-The default is based off the Page title.
+3. In the URL handle field, change the URL to what you’d like.
+The default is based on the blog post title.

 4. If you have more than one blog in your Shopify store, like “/blogs/news” and “/blogs/journal”, you might want to move an article from one blog to another.
 In this case, on the blog post page, scroll down to Organization, and click the Blog dropdown.